(The 5 Soft Issue Challenges Of Ghanaian Society.)

 People pleasing leads to another great Ghanaian problem – over-dependency on others.
-If I am pleasing my father I will naturally build a dependency on him.
-From now on his wishes will become paramount in my life, and what he thinks of my behaviour will have a large bearing on how I make my decisions even into adulthood.
+If I am pleasing my father, I will naturally build a dependency on him.
+From now on, his wishes will become paramount in my life.
+What he thinks of my behaviour will have a large bearing on how I make my decisions even into adulthood.

 2. We Value The Superficial

-If we are not inner dependent then we are outer dependent – getting our identity from external sources.
-In Ghana great emphasis is regularly put on the outer appearance of people, places and events.
+In Ghana, great emphasis is regularly put on the outer appearance of people, places and events.
 ‘Show’ establishes who we are – big men and women of significance.
-How we acquired the funds to attain this big status does not often stand up to scrutiny.
+How we acquired the funds to attain this status does not often stand up to scrutiny.

 A Ghanaian student traveled to London to work.
-He was able to spend GBP250 on the latest mobile phone to bring back to ‘fit in’.
+He was able to spend GBP 250 on the latest mobile phone to bring back to ‘fit in’.
 Back in Ghana, on the university campus, he begs his friends for food.
 This is a true story!
-Some I have discussed this story with say such behaviour, within our cultural context, is understandable.
-One must have the accoutrements of the higher class and the significance one aspires to in the hope that someone from that class will relate to you as one of them and lift you to a higher plane.
+His thinking was this: one must have the accoutrements of the higher class and the significance one aspires to in the hope that someone from that class will relate to you as one of them and lift you to a higher plane.

 3. We Value A ‘Seen And Not Heard Upbringing’ Based On Threats And Fear

-We need to understand that HUMILITY IS NOT THE SAME AS A LACK OF CONFIDENCE.
+We need to understand that HUMILITY IS NOT THE SAME AS TIMIDITY.
 Humility is thinking of yourself less (not being proud) it is not thinking less of yourself (looking down on yourself in low confidence.)
 When you shame a child thinking you are correcting her all she really ends up with is shame which in turn lowers further the little self-confidence she has.
+She becomes timid.
 Take her to a quiet place and reason with her gently.